 Medical & First Aid Items

-• Motion sickness preventatives if likely to be needed on bus, van, drives, etc.
+• Motion sickness preventatives if likely to be needed on bus, van, boats, etc.

 • Foot powder, lotions, general “comfort” items

-• Extra pair of eyeglasses or contacts
+• Extra pair of eyeglasses or contacts (with plenty of wetting and cleaning solution)

-Donations & Gifts
+Donations

 We enjoy interacting with local people.
 Why not bring a small photo album or load your tablet with some photos of your life to share?
 Or some small lightweight gifts – hair ties, costume jewelry, memory sticks or flash drives, etc. Be creative here.
 Also for kids, school supplies – marking pens, activity cards such as number cards, small notebooks, and pencils are a bit hit, we can surely find a home for these in the smaller rural villages.
 Children’s books are a treat, especially if they are in Spanish.
+Guides at the lodges are often isolated.
+They always enjoy a current newspaper, nature magazine, and books.
+If you have an old USA field guide you are not using, these are great for them to see some of the migrants and birds from another area.

 Suggested Reading List +